 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-IDEM began blue-green algae sampling the week of May 26 and will end the week of August 29.
+Blue-green algae sampling season has now ended.
+IDEM began blue-green algae sampling the week of May 26 and ended the week of August 29.
 IDEM samples for blue-green algae and analyzes those samples for the type and quantity of blue-green algae present and for the following toxins which may be produced by certain types of blue-green algae: microcystin, cylindrospermopsin (only done if species that produce it are present) and anatoxin-a.
 For protection of human health from exposure to the algae and any of the toxins, Indiana will use the World Health Organization (WHO) guideline level of 100,000 cells/ml or a microcystin toxin level of 6 parts per billion (ppb) for a Recreation Advisoryand Caution, respectively.
 Beaches will be closed if microcystin toxin reaches 20 ppb.
 The WHO has not set guideline values for cylindrospermopsin or anatoxin-a.
 Indiana will use 5 ppb of cylindrospermopsin and 80 ppb of anatoxin-a for a Recreation Caution, consistent with the state of Ohio recommendations.
 Toxin results will be posted if they meet those threshold numbers.
 Exact cell counts and toxin levels can be found in the Test Results section of the web site.
 Swimming areas will stay on the High Cell Count Alert until the cell counts fall below 100,000.

 ISDH cautions Hoosiers of possible high levels of blue-green algae at many of Indiana's reservoirs and lakes.
 Swimmers and boaters should be careful in all recreational waters during this time of the year.
 Precautionary measures include avoiding contact with visible algae and swallowing water while swimming.
 Take a bath or shower with warm, soapy water after coming in contact with water in ponds and lakes, especially before preparing or consuming food.
 Pets and livestock should also not be allowed to swim in or drink untreated water from these sources.
 Exposure to blue-green algae during recreational activities such as swimming, wading, and water-skiing may lead to rashes, skin, eye irritation, and other uncomfortable effects such as nausea, stomach aches, and tingling in fingers and toes.
 If you should experience any symptoms after water recreational activities, please contact your doctor.